v8/v8.dev/src/docs/feature-launch-process.md

 ## Errata

-### TAG review for JavaScript features is not required { #tag }
+### TAG review { #tag }

-JavaScript features do not need to go through a TAG review, as they already get significant scrutiny as part of the [TC39 staging process](https://tc39.github.io/process-document/).
+For smaller JavaScript or WebAssembly features, a TAG review is not required, as TC39 and the Wasm CG already provide significant technical oversight.
+If the feature is large or cross-cutting (e.g., requires changes to other Web Platform APIs or modifications to Chromium), TAG review is recommended.

 ### Instead of WPT, Test262 and WebAssembly spec tests are sufficient { #tests }